jveyes/bashmenu/README.md

 - You can customize the commands executed in `execute_command1()`, `execute_command2()`, and `execute_command3()` by adding your own commands.

-- Adjust colors, formatting, or messages based on your preferences.

 ### ANSI Escape Codes for Text Colors

 In ANSI escape codes, you can use special sequences to add color to text in the terminal.
 Here's a quick reference for some common colors: